 Granite North Gin

-Staying in Scotland, we head up to the Cairngorm Mountains for the next gin we think works well with lemon.
+Heading to Scotland, we gallop up to the Cairngorm Mountains for the next gin we think works well with lemon.

 As we noted in our Granite North review, this is a gin that has both lemon pith and grapefruit giving it a nice fresh, zesty taste.
 We’re fans of gins that have a bit of citrus to them, and a nice wedge of lemon just enhances those notes in Granite North.